 Tim and his wife, Rebecca, live in Richmond with their two children (and pets!) where they produce 15 – 20 gallons of Vermont liquid gold (maple syrup) each year to share with their family, friends, and friends of friends!
 In his “free” time Tim is an avid paddler, hiker, and is looking to start fly fishing and scuba diving.

 Krysta was born and raised in between the beautiful Green Mountains and Lake Champlain in South Burlington, VT.
 She ventured out of state first for school in Boston and then on to Washington, D.C.
 The early years of her career took her to Colorado, Australia and then back to DC and Boston.
 After too many years of being away, she was thrilled to move home to Vermont in 2016!

 Krysta is now a Senior Manager with the Human Resources Consulting Division at Gallagher, Flynn & Co. where she passionately supports companies with their Talent Strategy needs.
 When not in the office, Krysta can be found hiking her favorite VT trails, tasting VT’s finest foods and brews, or geeking out on economic development issues.

 Whytnee lives in Chicago but left a big piece of her heart in Vermont!
-In addition to the Vermont Welcome Wagon Project, she is engaged with the New Leaders Council - Vermont, Interchange Productions and Protect Our Defenders.
 She is passionate about criminal justice reform, sex education, financial literacy and women in politics.
 In her free time, Whytnee likes to travel to visit friends and family, go out to eat, and beat her Gram at card games.
 She has a B.A. in Archaeology and Anthropology from Boston University.